ChristopherAyling/pdfSplitter/README.md

 # pdfSplitter
 Splits a PDF

-INPUT: splitPDF pdfPath name page name page name page ...
+On the command line: splitPDF pdfPath name pages name pages name pages ...

 Splits the specified pdf into multiple.
-Each new document begins at the given page numbers and ends before the next.
-Names new documents.
+Names each new PDF.

 Dependant on: https://github.com/jaraco/PDF